Top Tips: get on a TV game show

 8. Swot up

 If you have the time, you may want to swot up – either on general knowledge or puzzle formats.
-Google to see if you can find any similar quiz styles online, go to pub quizzes – and download the free QuizUp app to your smartphone which pits you against worldwide challengers in hundreds of topics.
+Google or check YouTube to see if you can find any similar quiz styles online, go to pub quizzes – and download the free QuizUp app to your smartphone which pits you against worldwide challengers in hundreds of topics.

 9. Enjoy your 15 minutes of fame

 On the big day, try and relax.
-You’ll spend a lot of time in The Green Room with the other contestants – chat as much as possible so you’re comfortable with them and can have a laugh during the breaks in filming.
+You’ll spend a lot of time in the Green Room with the other contestants – chat as much as possible so you’re comfortable with them and can have a laugh during the breaks in filming.
 Remember it’s a once-in-a-lifetime experience that you can tell stories about for years to come, so savour every moment.
 If you fluff an answer it’s embarrassing, but it makes you human.
 If you’re talking to the presenter, use their name.
 Tell short, funny stories and don’t waffle nervously – try and be natural, as if you’re amongst friends.
 It gets easier with every show – honestly!

 10. Don’t be a sore loser